rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: What would be subjected to the TDZ?
 Would the call of the function fail because you would get a TDZ error on invoking it, or would the function run and get TDZ errors inside it when it accesses variables?

 CP: I created an example on slide #15.
-It shows hte problem that Adam referenced to.
+It shows the problem that Adam referenced.

-AK: I want ot eplain why the previous version of hte proosla tried to do the other way of doing this.
-Some new machinery mus tbe invented The other module doesn't have an environmet record, so you can't set it up correctly because there is not exporting module thing yet.  where does htat get created.  the node loader default only solution solves all this.
-If that's the only dynamic loader you must deal with, then it could never fail becaus eyou know what exports you have to deal with.
+AK: I want to explain why the previous version of the proposal tried to do the other way of doing this.
+Some new machinery must be invented.
+The other module doesn't have an environment record, so you can't set it up correctly because there is no exporting module thing yet.
+Where does that get created?
+The node loader default only solution solves all this.
+If that's the only dynamic loader you must deal with, then it could never fail because you know what exports you have to deal with.

 YK: That's only what they currently think they _might_ want to do.

-DH: We heard Bradly say they're investigating ways to see how you could state what you're export set is.
-So let's say from a user model perspective, there's something that node recognizes that allows you to specify upfront what you're fixed shape is, what that could be built on top of is a reflective layer (nothing exists for this now), but you're opting into that where you state I'm playing by new rules that say I have a fixed state that I cannot change dynamically.
+DH: We heard Bradley say they're investigating ways to see how you could state what you're export set is.
+So let's say, from a user model perspective, there's something that node recognizes that allows you to specify upfront what your fixed shape is, what that could be built on top of is a reflective layer (nothing exists for this now), but you're opting into that where you state I'm playing by new rules that say I have a fixed state that I cannot change dynamically.
 If you do this, then we don't need to execute to discover what that shape is.
 In other words, either you have that thing and you don't need to execute, in which case you have to be a default export and again we know the shape of that as well...

 YK: I would be happy to explore that.

-BF: We have prototyped out exactly that, You can model it with two ES modules right now.
+BF: We have prototyped out exactly that.
+You can model it with two ES modules right now.

 DH: Sure, perfect.
 And we could make that API nicely.
 The going assumption we had is that the only way to discover the shape was to execute it.
 I'm suggesting that instead of that, we could say you have to declare before you execute what the static shape is.